W. W. Herenton: Tenure

-End of Tenure as Mayor

 On March 20, 2008, Herenton announced that he would be stepping down from his position as Memphis' mayor, effective July 31, 2008.
-This move angered many politicians in the city including Councilwoman Carol Chumney, a candidate he beat for mayor of Memphis in October 2007.
-He made this announcement just a little over 90 days after his re-election.
-Herenton stated his early departure was to seek the position again of superintendent of Memphis City Schools, dispelling speculation that he was stepping down because of a run for Congress or impending legal troubles from an ongoing criminal investigation at City Hall.
+This move angered many politicians in the city, including Councilwoman Carol Chumney, who had run for mayor of Memphis in the October 2007 election.
+He made this announcement just over 90 days after his fifth re-election.
+Herenton stated that he was departing office in order to seek the position of superintendent of Memphis City Schools, amidst speculation that he was stepping down in advance of a run for Congress or because of impending legal troubles from an ongoing criminal investigation at City Hall.
 He later stated that he would not leave the office of mayor unless he got the position as the superintendent of schools.
-Herenton said that he ran for re-election only in order to protect the city of Memphis from the other main candidates, Herman Morris and Councilwoman Carol Chumney.
-When the day came, Herenton failed to step down as Mayor and said he would serve out his term until 2011.
+Herenton said that he only ran for re-election in 2007 to protect the city of Memphis from the other main candidates, Herman Morris and Councilwoman Carol Chumney.
+When the stated day came, Herenton failed to step down as Mayor and said he would serve out his term until 2011.

-In April 2009, however, Herenton formed an exploratory committee to run in the 2010 US Congressional Election for the 9th District of Tennessee, presumably in the Democratic primary against incumbent Steve Cohen.
+In April 2009, Herenton formed an exploratory committee to run in the 2010 US Congressional Election for the 9th District of Tennessee, presumably intending to challenge incumbent Steve Cohen in the Democratic primary.
 On June 25, 2009, Herenton announced his resignation as Mayor, effective July 10.
 On July 6, he announced that he would delay his retirement until July 30.

 He resigned from office on July 30, 2009.
 Memphis City Council Chairman Myron Lowery was appointed as mayor pro tempore.
+Lowery served for three months before losing to A.C.
+Wharton in a special election to serve out the remainder of Herenton’s term.

-2010 Democratic Primary
+2010 congressional campaign

-In 2010, Herenton announced that he would run against Congressman Steve Cohen in the Democratic Primary for Tennessee's 9th congressional district—a historically majority African-American and heavily Democratic district.
+In 2010, Herenton announced that he would run against Congressman Steve Cohen in the Democratic Primary for Tennessee's 9th congressional district—a majority African-American and heavily Democratic-leaning district.

 In September 2009, Herenton attracted controversy with his statement in a radio interview that Congressman Steve Cohen "really does not think very much of African-Americans" and that "[Cohen]'s played the black community well."
-Herenton's campaign manager Sidney Chism, who is also African American, told the New York Times that the Memphis-area congressional seat Cohen holds "was set aside for people who look like me.
+Herenton's campaign manager, Sidney Chism, who is African American, told the New York Times that the Memphis-area congressional seat held by Cohen, who is Jewish, "was set aside for people who look like me.
 It wasn't set aside for a Jew or a Christian.
 It was set aside so that blacks could have representation."
 The National Jewish Democratic Council (NJDC) criticized Herenton for these remarks, stating that his comments were "unacceptable in a Democratic primary or anywhere in our political discourse."

-Despite Herenton's attempts to isolate Cohen from the African-American voting demographic, Cohen received endorsements from both President Barack Obama and the Congressional Black Caucus.
-Cohen won the Democratic primary election, and Herenton gained only 20% of the vote.
+Despite Herenton's attempts to isolate Cohen from the African-American voters, Cohen received endorsements from both President Barack Obama and the Congressional Black Caucus.
+Cohen won the Democratic primary election, with Herenton taking 20% of the vote.